 How to Eat Somen Noodles

-Just in case you’ve never had this dish… here’s a quick guide on how to eat somen noodles.
+Just in case you’ve never had this dish… here’s a quick guide on how to eat the somen noodles.

 - Add the pork and cucumber slices in the dipping sauce.